 - Live server

-- Sample project I put together for you
+- Sample project

 Using your machine’s terminal might look like the most daunting step to tackle, but it isn’t!
 With a few basic commands we will use it get a project up and running in no time.